 Financial aid: Participation of the Norwegian-affiliated students/researchers will be covered by ForBio.
-Other applicants will need to secure own funding to cover travel to Tovetorp field station, as well as accommodation and subsistence for the course duration.
-There is no course fees.
+Other applicants will need to secure their own funding to cover travel to Tovetorp field station, as well as accommodation and subsistence for the course duration.
+There are no course fees.

 Registration and selection process: ForBio -member please fill in the online application here.
 All other participants please contact the course organizer Göran Thor for signing up.

-The course is equivalent of 3 ECTS points.
+The course is the equivalent of 3 ECTS points.

 Find out about how to become a ForBio member here.